 How do the food, safety, and amenities compare in on-demand private jet charter vs. fractional?

 Fractional models include perks such as a car service – but this is built into the cost of the model.
 Charters offers better value via itemized billing.
-Plus, a chartered flight offers more flexibility with amenities as they can be sourced to your liking.
+Plus, a chartered flight offers more flexibility with amenities as they can be sourced precisely to your liking.
 Fractional models are restricted to whatever the fleet uses.

-Beware of operators who may not do their due diligence.
+Lastly, beware of operators who may not do their due diligence.
 Some brokers may offer temptingly low prices, but their pilots are not sufficiently experienced.